amandacndido/CroctChallenge/Product-Challenge_Croct.md

-**Scenario: Changing to a new password with two-step verification activated
+**Scenario: Changing to a new password with two-step verification activated (e-mail)
 > Given that I activated the *two-step verification* option in my account
 >
 > And I click the "Forgot password?" button